bdongo/ArtTrends/README.md

 __Implementation Timeline:__

 __Friday Afternoon & Weekend:__
 Friday and the weekend will be to nail down the visual layout of my project.
-I would like my html, css and static elements as finalized as possible before i move onto problem solving the dynamic elements.
+I would like my html, css and static elements as finalized as possible before I move onto problem solving the dynamic elements.
+I will also create and Art Object class to make them uniform in attributes, if I am pulling them from different APIs.
 The goal over the weekend is to familiarize myself with new tools, mainly D3 to try and a get a start of the mockup of the main hovering scroll feature of the project.

 ***Monday:***
 Continue working on my main feature as well as figure out to to make a moving top nav bar.

 ***Tuesday:***
 Continue and try to finalize main visualizer.
 Start the abstracted static images to move through top bar.